by Peter Blood

-Prayer for Another: You can also do this same exercise focusing on a part of someone else's body.
+You can also do this same exercise focusing on a part of someone else’s body.
 This can happen if you are physically with them or not.
-If you are with them you can either touch them or not.
-If I'm not touching the person I'm offering into God's hands but I'm in the room with her/him, I find it helpful to open my hands and direct them towards her/him.
+If you are with them, you can either touch them, or not.
+If I’m not touching the person I’m offering into God’s hands but I am in the room with them, I may find it helpful to open my hands and direct my open palms towards them.

 This exercise of body prayer is something you can practice during a Meeting for Healing.

 Peter Blood is a member of Mt Toby Meeting in New England YM.
 This practice was developed as part of a leading that led to helping to organize the 2006 annual conference of Quakers in Pastoral Care and Counseling, held in Richmond, Indiana on the subject: We Are All Held: Experiencing God’s Love through Health Changes.